 Social Media’s Effect on the Fashion Industry

-Social media may not seem like a new trend, but new ways to use it are constantly evolving.
-High-end labels and fashion magazines are connecting with audiences online and through apps.
-Apps like Twitter, Pinterest, Tumblr, Instagram, and Snapchat are especially prevalent.
+Social media may not seem like a new trend, but it is constantly evolving.
+High-end labels, generic labels, fashion magazines and everything in between are connecting with audiences online and through apps.
+Platforms like Twitter, Pinterest, Snapchat, Youtube and Instagram are especially prevalent.

-Fashion brands are constantly creating innovative ways of connecting with consumers, especially through active video content.
-For example, fashion line Ted Baker found a new way of promoting products through YouTube.
-In September 2016, “Mission Impeccable” was shared on YouTube.
+On YouTube, fashion brands are constantly creating innovative ways to connect with consumers, especially through active video content.
+For example, fashion line Ted Baker found a way to promote products through YouTube.
+In September 2016, he shared “Mission Impeccable.”

-The three-minute video is a narrative driven classic spy story that showcases the Ted Baker line.
-At the bottom of the video and in the description, there are links to “shop the film.”
+The three-minute video is a narrative-driven classic spy story that showcases the Ted Baker line.
+At the bottom of the video and in the description there are links to “shop the film.”
 The tag allows you to shop through specific items the actors wore in the video.
 This is an engaging strategy that promotes the product without pushing the product.
-Viewers are able to enjoy the video without feeling forced to purchase.
+Viewers were able to enjoy the video without feeling forced to purchase.

 The Future of Fashion Marketing

 Every social media outlet can and should be taken advantage of to promote a company’s brand.
 The more exposure, the better.
 This B2C industry will only continue to evolve as new apps are developed and innovative ways of connecting with consumers are created.